Skip to main content

 “How did you get here?”
 Ishaan Dev’s question made Priyambada step in and narrate what Mandakini Devi told her.

-“How do I trust you now, aunt?”
+“How do I trust you now, Aunt?”
 Ishaan Dev shook his head, his voice sounding almost remorseful.
 “How do I believe a Suryapalian?”
 Mandakini Devi gasped involuntarily at his words.

 “You are a Suryapalian too, Ishaan.
 Don’t forget your roots.”
-Her old firm voice was back and Ishaan Dev’s eyes shone in the light of the lamp.
+Her old firm voice was back, and Ishaan Dev’s eyes shone in the light of the lamp.

 “How do I know you are not with them?”
 He asked again.
 Mandakini Devi inhaled.

-“If you don’t trust me I understand.
+“If you don’t trust me, I understand.
 And I will reassure you by gaining your trust.”
-She spoke as she opened her bundle making both Priyambada and Ishaan Dev stare at each other a little unsurely.
+She spoke as she opened her bundle, making both Priyambada and Ishaan Dev stare at each other a little unsurely.

 “I stole these on my way out of the palace from the map room.”
 She handed over some papers, folded into smaller pieces the size of letters.
 Abhranaga took them at his king’s gesture and opened the folds.
-In front of their eyes, were maps drawn with strategies from old wars with Neelambargarh since the time of her great-grandfather, which was won by Suryapali.
+In front of their eyes were maps drawn with strategies from old wars with Neelambargarh since the time of her great-grandfather, which were won by Suryapali.
 Priyambada’s face was a little pale as she traced her hands over the map marked with the date of the last battle.
 These maps had formations, strategies and several other details used by previous kings to combat Neelambargarh.

 “You can use them to form a defence.”
 Mandakini Devi spoke.
 Ishaan Dev looked up at her.
 Here was the princess who hated this land, helping him out.
 He knew those maps well, and she wasn’t bluffing.
 Priyambada looked up with a frown.